GSM Foils Limited

 Evaluating the friction points in the growth thesis

-Working Capital Intensity
+Working Capital Strain Clarified

 LME & INR Sensitivity